randbops/nginx_server1/README.md

-To run this module either save the folder anywhere where you have permissions to or using Git do a clone:
+To run this module either save the folder anywhere where you have permission.
+Or using Git do a clone of:

 $git clone https://github.com/randbops/nginx_server1.git